aaron-grau/curic/nontech-readings/rails.md

 Not only is Rails popular with start-ups for its ease in deploying to production, but a number of larger companies like Twitter, Hulu, and Kickstarter use Rails in their stack as well.

 Rails became popular for a number of reasons.

-A major reason is that Ruby is a very readable, versatile, and elegant language.
+One major reason is that Ruby is a very readable, versatile, and elegant language.
 Ruby was designed to be a "joy to use" and that can be seen in its clean, concise code that reads like English.

-Rails is an open-source framework, and has a large, active community.
-This community is another reason why Rails is so popular.
+Another reason why Rails is so popular is that it is an open-source framework and has a large, active community.
 Not only is the framework itself well maintained, but there are also a lot of external libraries available through RubyGems that can be easily added to a Rails application.

-Rails follows a number of design principles that also contribute to its efficacy in getting an application pushed to production quickly.
+Also, Rails follows a number of design principles that contribute to its efficacy in getting an application pushed to production quickly.

 ## Design Principles